torhaa1/Response_Time_Minimization/README.md

 - Use fast python libraries written in C (pandana, igraph) for intensive tasks like computing cost matrix and network centrality measures.
 - Constrain simulated event points and potential car locations to populated areas (leveraging correlation between crime rates and population density)
-- Filter potential car points based on network centrality and proximity to other car locations.
+- Filter potential car points based on network centrality measures.
 - Using dictionary data structures for max iteration speed and PuLP processing.
 - Cost matrix reduction by filtering out the highest travel times, assuming there likely is another closer car to the given event.

 ### Example of problem reduction:
-Original problem:
-We distribute 50 potential car locations and 1000 simulated events resulting in a cost matrix of `50,000 rows`.
+Original problem:  50 potential car locations and 1000 simulated events results in a cost matrix of `50,000 rows`.

-With our strategy:
+The size of the cost matrix (problem size) can be reduced by:
-- Cut the car locations in half (=25 locations), by filtering on centrality and proximity.
+- Cut the car locations in half (=25 locations), by filtering on centrality measures.
 - Cut the cost matrix (25,000) in half, by filtering out top travel times.
 - Resulting in a cost matrix of `12,500 rows` (25% the size of the original)

-**Conclusion**: Faster libraries, smarter problem setup, and clever problem reductions makes using MILP for optimal solutions on large road networks more attractive.
+**Conclusion**: Fast libraries and effective problem reductions make MILP a more feasible choice for large road network optimization.

 ---